 Aloe vera is a common remedy for burns.
 To get the soothing gel out of the aloe leaf, cut it sideways, and then store it in an airtight container so you can get multiple uses out of it.
 If you live in a warmer climate, it’s best to keep it in the fridge.
 To apply, simply swipe some of the balm on your lips daily.

 The science behind it: Aloe has reportedly been used for medicinal purposes since biblical times.
 It seriously helps in the healing process and has been shown to reduce scarring.
 Additionally, the enzymes in aloe works to eliminate dead skin and promotes healthy cell growth.

 You may wake yourself up in the morning with some green tea, yet when it comes to healing chapped lips, think of green tea as its snooze button.
 According to the likes of Allure and Reader's Digest, rubbing a steeped green tea bag on your lips will leave your lips feeling flake-free.
 Steep a tea bag in hot water as if you were making yourself a cup; let it slightly cool, and then apply it to lips (be careful not to burn yourself.)
 Leave it on for a few minutes at a time, and do it once a day for maximum results.

 The science behind it: The brew has antioxidants and tannins that hydrate parched skin.
 Green tea's polyphenols may also combat inflammation.

 We’ve long heard about the benefits of rubbing coconut oil on stretch marks or scars, but chapped lips?
 Apparently, this soothing balm works wonders.
-To apply, simply dab some on lips a few times a day (there’s no such thing as overdoing it).
+To apply, simply dab some on lips a few times a day (there’s no such thing as overdoing it.)
 The other perk?
 We bet you likely already have this in your medicine cabinet.

 The science behind it: The fatty acids in coconut oil let it get deep down into skin to treat it.
-Plus, it makes your lips baby soft and increases vitamin absorption.